-Income inequality has been rising in many countries.
+Income inequality has been on the rise in many countries.
 Is this bad?
-One way to decide is to look at the change in incomes across generations (intergenerational mobility) and, more generally, at the extent to which income differences among individuals are traceable to their social origins.
-Inequalities that reflect factors largely out of one’s control—such as local schools and communities—require attention in order to reduce income inequality.
-Evidence shows a negative association between income inequality and intergenerational mobility.
-The debate on whether community effects exert additional effects is still open.
+One way to decide is to look at the degree of change in incomes across generations (intergenerational mobility) and, more generally, at the extent to which income differences among individuals are traceable to their social origins.
+Inequalities that reflect factors largely out of an individual’s control—such as parents’ education, local schools, and communities—require attention in order to reduce income inequality.
+Evidence shows a negative association between income inequality and intergenerational mobility, and a positive relationship between mobility and economic performance.

 Promoting greater intergenerational mobility may increase equality of opportunity.